faultypointer/passst-size/content/x86_64-assembly-part-1.md

 ## Cryptographically Secure Random Number Generator

 So, how are we gonna be doing this?
-If you expected some actual algorithms like [cha cha slide](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) or xoshiro(<https://en.wikipedia.org/wiki/Xorshift>) or any other then be ready to be disappointed.
+If you expected some actual algorithms like [cha cha slide](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) or [xoshiro](https://en.wikipedia.org/wiki/Xorshift#xoshiro) or any other then be ready to be disappointed.
 Or you can take this as an opportunity and implement those algorithm in assembly yourself.
 For now, we are gonna do things simple.
 What we will do is read few bytes from "/dev/urandom".
-We also don't have anything that can use that random number so we will just print it.
+We also don't have anything that can use the random number so we will just print it.

 Let me outline what exactly what we will do.
 Maybe you can try to do it yourself before looking at the code.

 - we need to open the file "/dev/urandom" using the `open` syscall
 - use the fd returned by `open` to read the bytes to some memory location
-- write the random (probably with some accompaning text) to standard out
+- write the random (probably with some accompanying text) to standard out

 About that last point, we could write a simple function to convert the integer to ascii so that write can print it out but again we haven't touched loops yet so we lets opt out for something simpler.